umbernhard/rlamath/README.md

 2. [Building on permutations](https://github.com/umbernhard/rlamath/blob/main/Building%20on%20permutations---the%20Central%20Limit%20Theorem.ipynb)
 3. [Auditing elections with hypothesis testing](https://github.com/umbernhard/rlamath/blob/main/Auditing%20Elections%20with%20Hypothesis%20Tests.ipynb)

 This is all still a work in progress, so things will be rough for a while.
+I'm not an expert in statistics™, so a lot of this is me fumbling around in the dark to try to understand how it all works.
+In the event that that's useful to someone else, I hope this helps!